5 Countries That Do Not Allow Gambling for Their Citizens

 With this information, you might think that the activity has no restrictions.
 On the contrary, these two countries employ strict regulations to monitor gambling pursuits.
 Online casinos have to secure licenses to include players from most countries.

 However, many locations still prohibit the activity.
-From countries that declare gambling illegal to those that put up strict regulations, here are five states that do not allow gambling.
+From countries that declare gambling illegal to those that put up strict regulations.

 This Southeast Asian nation allowed gambling in the past until Cambodians developed a severe gambling addiction.
 In 1996, the government passed a law to ban all forms of gambling to try to relieve this behavioral condition.